hellnoid/sugar-clone/README.md

 ![App Screenshot](https://snipboard.io/XOlaDy.jpg)

 This is Navbar section , Designed by Rohan khurana.
 He added some functionality in this navbar section like search functionality.
-After Clicking login button login page appear in right side of the page.

 `Login/Register Page `